 The appropriate strength of the enterprise password management software policy is also critical to success.
 A product like Password Bouncer allows admins to utilize an automated password reset tool to enforce policies that prevents users from setting very simple passwords that are easy to crack yet simple enough that users will not have to write them down to be remembered.

 Finally, the time frame of the password expiration needs to be considered.
 Obviously, a password policy that is daily or weekly is going to lead to problems.
 At the other extreme, a policy that only enforces changes yearly is probably not strong enough.
 A reasonable time frame of password expiration is anywhere from 1 to 6 months depending on the compliance and cyber security threats to an organization.
 The complexity of the enterprise password management software policy needs to be factored in.
 If the policy is complex, the password expiration could be longer.
 If the policy is very simple, then the expiration should be shorter.

 Finding the right balance with corporate password management is more of an art than a science.
-Please feel free to view the Avatier Password Station Product Introduction video and add your thoughts in the comments below.
+Please feel free to view the Avatier Password Management Product Introduction video and add your thoughts in the comments below.